lumeland/blog/posts/lume-3.md

 ```

 In some cases, this is what you want.
 But if you don't want to load all CSS
-files, this behavior makes Lume to load everything and you have to use the
+files, this behavior makes Lume load everything and you have to use the
-`ignore()` function or move the unwanted files to a folder starting with `_`.
+`site.ignore()` function or move the unwanted files to a folder starting with
+`_`.

 In addition to that, this behavior is not fully transparent.
 You have to read
-the documentation to know what the plugin is doing.
+the documentation to know what the plugin is doing exactly.

-This approach causes more harm than benefit.
+In short, this approach causes more harm than benefit.

 In Lume 3, thanks to the `site.add()` function, it's very easy to add new files
 (and only the files that you want), so plugins **no longer load files by